TwinePlatform/twine-monolith/api/docs/database.md

 This diagram was generated using [DB designer](https://dbdesigner.net).
 Ask for login details to edit the diagram.

+## Design Decisions
+### Why separate `organisation` and `community_business` tables?
+Originally, the platform was designed to support multiple types of organisation, in particular, community businesses and sector organisations.
+These would have some aspects in common, represented by the columns in the `organisation` table, but would then ultimately be described by their own linked table.

+This strand of functionality was never developed any further, however, this structure remains so that other kinds of organisation can be supported in the future.

+Note that foreign keys from many tables, (for example, the `visit_log` table) reference the `organisation` table, despite those concepts not being relevant for non-community-businesses.
+This could be changed in future.

 ## Migrations
 All migrations are held in the `/database/migrations` directory.
 Run migrations using the `knex` CLI or run the latest migration with